Alamofire/Alamofire/README.md

 - [x] Comprehensive Unit Test Coverage
 - [x] [Complete Documentation](http://cocoadocs.org/docsets/Alamofire)

+## Component Libraries

+In order to keep Alamofire focused specifically on core networking implementations, additional component libraries have been created by the [Alamofire Software Foundation](https://github.com/Alamofire/Foundation) to bring additional functionality to the Alamofire ecosystem.

+* [AlamofireImage](https://github.com/Alamofire/AlamofireImage) - An image library including image response serializers, `UIImage` and `UIImageView` extensions, custom image filters, an auto-purging in-memory cache and a priority-based image downloading system.
+* [AlamofireNetworkActivityIndicator](https://github.com/Alamofire/AlamofireNetworkActivityIndicator) - Controls the visibility of the network activity indicator on iOS using Alamofire.
+It contains configurable delay timers to help mitigrate flicker and can support `NSURLSession` instances not managed by Alamofire.

 ## Requirements

 - iOS 8.0+ / Mac OS X 10.9+ / tvOS 9.0+ / watchOS 2.0+